chromium/chromium/docs/win_cross.md

     ninja -C out/gnwin base_unittests.exe

-## Goma
+## RBE

-This should be supported by the default (Goma RBE) backend.
+This should be supported by the default RBE (remote execution).

 ## Copying and running chrome